 Making student loan repayments when your income is low can feel overwhelming.
 If you have older loans from the Federal Family Education Loan (FFEL) program, there are a number of repayment options, including the income-sensitive repayment (ISR) plan, which focuses on these now-discontinued loans.

 If you’re struggling to make ends meet and you could use some FFEL student loan relief, the ISR repayment plan might work for you.
-Let’s look at the requirements, so you can decide whether this approach is right for you.
+Take a look at the requirements to find out whether this approach is right for you.

 What Is the Income-Sensitive Repayment Plan?